Ohio Flags - Ohio State Flags, OH Flag History and More

 Ohio State Flags

-Ohio state flag history does not extend as far back as the history of the state because Ohio went without a state flag for almost a century.
+Ohio flag history does not extend as far back as the history of the state, because Ohio went without a state flag for almost a century.
 The history of Ohio’s flag began with the Pan-American Exposition of 1901, which included an area that displayed a flag for each state in America.
-An architect named John Eisenmann designed the flag, which was originally intended to represent the Pan-American Exposition Commission of Ohio rather than the state itself.
+An architect named John Eisenmann designed the Ohio burgee, which was originally intended to represent the Pan-American Exposition Commission of Ohio, rather than the state itself.
 It was adopted as a state flag on May 9, 1902.

-Ohio state flags have five horizontal stripes of red and white that stretch out from a blue triangle that is arranged along the hoist.
-The triangle contains a cluster of seventeen white stars along the hoist and a smaller group of four stars near the triangle's peak.
+The Ohio flag features five red and white horizontal stripes that stretch out from a blue triangle, which is arranged along the hoist.
+The triangle contains a cluster of seventeen white stars along the hoist and a smaller group of four stars near its peak.
 The triangle also includes a red circle with a white border.
-The entire flag has a pennon shape rather than the rectangle that characterizes every other state flag.
+The entire flag has a pennon, or swallowtail, shape rather than the rectangular shape that characterizes every other state flag.

 Colors and Symbolism of the Ohio State Flag

 The red, white, and blue color scheme reflects the colors of the national flag.
 The state's connection to the rest of the country is also emphasized by the cluster of thirteen stars, which represent the original thirteen colonies that formed the United States.
 The smaller group of four stars brings the total number to seventeen, which represents Ohio's place as the seventeenth state to join the Union.

 The "O" shape is a reference to the state's name, which was derived from the Iroquois word meaning "great river."
 The "O" shape is also significant in that it alludes to the shape of the buckeye tree's seed.
 The buckeye was confirmed as the state tree of Ohio in 1953, but long before that Ohio had already earned the nickname of “The Buckeye State.”
 The five stripes on the flag are said to represent Ohio's hills and valleys.